galia-project/galia/README.md

 # License

-The default public license is PolyForm Noncommercial, which allows most non-commercial use.
+The default license is PolyForm Noncommercial, which permits most non-commercial use.
 [LICENSE.txt](LICENSE.txt) contains the full text of this license.